Famine

 Key Facts

 • Breaking the cycle of famine requires more than emergency aid and assistance from external agencies.
 The most effective famine prevention comes through ongoing partnership with those in the affected communities, investment in local capacity and longer-term solutions and shoring up resources and strategies in advance of a crisis while still respecting local culture.
-Funding for lifesaving assistance remains critical and funders should also act with the same urgency to build resiliency at the same time and ultimately break the hunger cycle for at-risk communities.
+Funding for lifesaving assistance remains critical but funders should also act with urgency to build resiliency at the same time and ultimately break the hunger cycle for at-risk communities.

 • There are no quick-fix solutions to famine.
 Just as a famine does not occur overnight, neither does its resolution—or the prevention of another famine in the same area.
 Philanthropic efforts must take a risk-based approach and a long-term view in addition to meeting the immediate lifesaving needs of starving populations, which is often too little and too late.